How do I report neglect in a nursing home?

 - Helping families choose a nursing home facility for their loved ones

 - Presenting important facts about resident rights and long-term care legislative issues

 - Motivating and promoting community involvement

 - Answering questions about the financial affairs of residents including Medicare, Medicaid and Social Security

-For more information about North Carolina Ombudsman and to contact a representative, click here.
+For more information about North Carolina Ombudsmen and to contact a representative, click here.

 At Daggett Shuler, we understand that sending your loved one to a nursing home is a difficult decision.
 You want your loved one to be cared for 24/7, by a dedicated staff that will always act in the best interests of your loved ones.

 Yet, not all staff or facilities uphold ethical standards, as nursing home abuse and neglect is an extremely serious issue.
 Approximately one third of all nursing homes have residents who are victims of abuse.
 In cases of abuse, your loved ones have rights that have been grossly violated.
 It’s time for justice for you and your family.

 If you or a loved one is a victim of nursing home abuse or neglect, call the experienced North Carolina nursing home abuse lawyers at Daggett Shuler today at 336-724-1234.
 Our compassionate attorneys have years of experience with nursing home abuse and neglect cases, and are passionate about fighting or justice for your loved ones.

 When you call, you will receive a free and confidential consultation.
 Put an end to nursing home abuse and neglect.
 Call Daggett Shuler today.